Geena Ngaaje ~ President

 director with clients that have included small boutiques, Neiman-Marcus,

 Dillards, and JCPenney.
 She has also designed and constructed costumes for both soloists and pre-professional ballet companies.
-As Vice President of Communications for DCNT, Mair contributes graphic design and oversees all media.
+As Chair of Communications for DCNT, Mair contributes graphic design and oversees all media.

 BOARD OF DIRECTORS